Tax & Compliance

 • Pro: Up to 10,000 transactions — approximately $279/year

-*Pricing may have changed.
-Verify current pricing at koinly.io.*
+Pricing changes frequently.
+Verify current rates at koinly.io.

 Strengths for Lenders